CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ## Undefined values

-When we log `result`'s value to the terminal we get a new data type - `undefined`.
+When we log `result`'s value to the terminal we get `undefined`.
-`undefined` is a data type used to represent the absence of a value.
-We need to specify the value we want to output from our function.
-If we don't state what our function should output then the default output will be `undefined`.
+We need to specify the value we want to return from our function.
+If we don't state what our function should return, the default return value will be `undefined`.

-## Setting an output
+## Setting a return value

 We write a return statement to specify a function's return value (what an expression calling the function will evaluate to).